-Handwriting: Overstatement --- testimony to a match --- United States v.
+Handwriting: United States v.
 Yass, 2008 WL 5377827 (D. Kan.): The defendant argued that handwriting analysis must be excluded under Rule 702 because it is not based on a reliable methodology reliably applied.
 The court found the evidence admissible, relying almost exclusively on precedent: